Birch Bark Canoe

 - In-kind support (eg. photography, printing, promotion, marketing)

-- Donated services (eg. transportation, volunteer management, odd jobs)
+- Donated services (eg. transportation, odd jobs)

 - Donated materials (eg. Food, chairs, tea, coffee)

 Financial donations over $20 are eligible for a charitable tax receipt.

 Contact Kyla Judge regarding any of these contributions.
 Miigwech!

 In Anishinaabemowin, the Ojibwe language, “Anishinaabe” translates to “the original person”.
 The “k” at the end of “Anishinaabek” makes the word plural, changing the meaning to “the original people”.

 “Wiigwaas Jiimaanke” is Anishinaabemowin, the Ojibwe language, for “birch bark canoe build”.

 Anishinaabemowin is verb based and reflective of the place from which Anishinaabek come from.